9 Windows 11 settings we recommend changing

 Show hidden files and extensions

 Windows doesn't want you to see some of the vital folders in your PC.
-There are times where you need to, though, especially if you dabble in modding.
+There are times where you need to, though, especially if you dabble in modding games or just generally like tinkering with your PC.
 The AppData folder is an essential one; it's where a lot of game data is stored and the place you often need to dig through to solve issues with your programs.
+And if you're ever trying to deal with odd files, like a video that can't play or an image you can't get to upload to social media, being able to see (and easily change) a file extension can be very helpful.

-- To pull the sheet off of these files and extensions, select the Windows icon in the bottom-left and then hit the paper icon to open Documents in File Explorer.
+- To pull the sheet off of these files and extensions, open File Explorer from the Start Menu.

 Enable Clipboard history